Investors trample UK supermarket sector's green shoots

 "There are too many macro headwinds ... it’s an area of the market that we’re not compelled to invest into currently," Stephen Bailey, co-manager of the Liontrust Macro Equity Income Fund, said, adding that in any case valuations were not low enough for the stocks to be considered attractive.

-Britain's FTSE 350 food and drug retail index .FTNMX5330, which includes three of the so-called 'Big Four' Sainsbury's, Tesco and Morrisons, has fallen 47 percent since hitting a high at the end of 2007.
+Britain's FTSE 350 food and drug retail index, which includes three of the so-called 'Big Four' Sainsbury's, Tesco and Morrisons, has fallen 47 percent since hitting a high at the end of 2007.
 Listed grocers are still trading at sub-2009 levels.
-Asda, the other 'Big Four' supermarket, is owned by Wal-Mart (WMT.N).
+Asda, the other 'Big Four' supermarket, is owned by Wal-Mart.

 PRICE WARS

-A big concern is balance-sheet strength, after some grocers embarked on multi-year expansion sprees leaving them struggling to fight a price war to stem the loss of shoppers to German discounters Aldi [ALDIEI.UL] and Lidl [LIDUK.UL].
+A big concern is balance-sheet strength, after some grocers embarked on multi-year expansion sprees leaving them struggling to fight a price war to stem the loss of shoppers to German discounters Aldi and Lidl.

 "I think the whole entrance by the German discounters has changed the retail space in the UK for the foreseeable future, so everyone has to accept lower prices and it’s a different game now,” Peter Garnry, head of equity strategy at Saxo Bank, said.